Masaki Sumitani: Other media

 Razor Ramon HG made a small cameo in the May 2006 chapter of Gantz (chapter 233), shown on television in Kurono Kei's apartment.
 He also made a small cameo in episode 12 of The Melancholy of Haruhi Suzumiya, at 2:29, with Akihiro Miwa.
 A picture of him is shown in Ğ. In addition, a reference to Razor Ramon HG is made in Chapter 2 of the manga "Asu no Yoichi", with a character attempting to silence someone much like HG would with "Sei!"

-Sumitani released his first single entitled "Young Man" on 8 February 2006, which is a Japanese rendition of the Village People’s song "YMCA."
+Sumitani released his first single entitled "Young Man" on 8 February 2006; it is a Japanese rendition of the Village People’s song "YMCA."

 He has also appeared in several television programs.
 HG (as himself) portrayed a gym teacher in the high school episode of the batsu game series from the Japanese variety show Gaki no Tsukai.
 He also did a cameo on the set of Hana Yori Dango.
 Razor Ramon was a contestant on Viking: The Ultimate Obstacle Course, even making it to the final and finished in 2nd place.
 He was featured on The Soup’s "Souper Fantastic Ultra Wish Time."
 He was featured on Lost in Tokyo, a Dutch and Flemish game show.
 He has also appeared in multiple episodes of Jonathan Ross' Japanorama on the BBC.
 In May 2009, he made an appearance in the comical Drama, Atashinchi no Danshi, where his character was in love with one of the male characters named Fuu.
 There were repeated shoots of his catchphrase "Fuuuu!" while he walked around the family house in search of Fuu.
 In 2016, Sumitani appeared in Gantz: O, voice acting as the character George Shimaki.

 Hard Gay, dressed differently, makes a cameo as a construction worker in the game Freshly-Picked Tingle's Rosy Rupeeland.
-After he fixes one of the bridges for Tingle, he proceeds to do his trademark pelvic thrusts while a smooth jazz style song plays in the background.
+After he fixes one of the bridges for Tingle, he proceeds to do his trademark pelvic thrusts while a smooth jazz-style song plays in the background.

 Once again dressed in his wrestling outfit, Sumitani makes a cameo as Hard Gay in the 2016 Netflix drama Hibana: Spark.
 In this appearance, he takes part in the same comedy television show as the main character.

-Seeking to shed his former image and strike out on his own, he's turned to modelling.
-He is now the new male face for boots retailer Luan.
+Seeking to shed his former image and strike out on his own, he turned to modelling.
+He is now the male face for boots retailer Luan.

 Personal life

-He married Anna Suzuki on November 27, 2006, only four days after his initial retirement.
+Sumitani married actress and television personality Anna Suzuki on November 27, 2006, only four days after his initial retirement.
 Suzuki ended her modelling career after her commitments were finished and concentrated on starting a family.
 The couple had their first child in 2008.